highrow623/pseudoregalia-multiplayer/docs/application-protocol.md

 After establishing a WebSocket connection and receiving a `Connected` packet, clients send a UDP packet every frame to inform the server of their current state.
 The update is 24 bytes long and has the following format:

-* Player id (unsigned 8-bit integer, 1 bytes): the id of the player that was received in the `Connected` packet.
+* Player id (unsigned 8-bit integer, 1 byte): the id of the player that was received in the `Connected` packet.
 The server rejects the packet if the id does not match a connected player.
-* Update number (unsigned 32-bit integer, 4 bytes): this represents the number of milliseconds between when the client started sending updates to now.
+* Milliseconds (unsigned 32-bit integer, 4 bytes): this represents the number of milliseconds between when the client started sending updates to now.
 The server keeps the most recent N updates.
 (Currently, N = 20.)
 * Zone (unsigned 32-bit integer, 4 bytes): a hash of the zone the player is in.
 The hash is calculated client-side and used by the client to determine whether another player is in the same zone.
 * Transform (15 bytes):
   * Location: the location component of the player's transform, represented by three 32-bit floating point numbers (12 bytes).